 Each Fellow applies with a proposed project that they will advance during the fellowship year.
 The project should involve approximately three months of work, and participation in the fellowship should play an integral role in the realization of this pursuit.
 The fellowship is not an opportunity to seek funding to support the close-out an existing project.
 It is an opportunity for Fellows to use their extensive experience and knowledge to drive transformational change that has a life and value beyond the fellowship year.

-The project may be a team project, provided that the applicant to the fellowship is the Team Lead and meets the eligibility requirements.
-There are no restrictions on the size of the team, but if selected, only the Team Lead will be recognized as the LAF Fellow and participate in the fellowship.
-Teams may choose to share the $25,000 award.
+The project may be a team project, provided that the applicant to the fellowship is the team lead and meets the eligibility requirements.
+There are no restrictions on the size of the team, but if selected, only the team lead will be recognized as the LAF Fellow and participate in the fellowship.
+The selected LAF Fellow may choose to share the $25,000 award among team members.

 Projects proposed for the LAF Fellowship in Innovation and Leadership:

 - Must demonstrate the potential to bring about impactful change to the environment and humanity.
 They should drive positive change in the world beyond the traditional scope of landscape architecture practice.

 - Should contribute to knowledge and innovation in landscape architecture.